Why SSL Inspection Is Important

 Social media sites like Facebook and YouTube are now typically accessed over HTTPS, the encryption protocol used to protect online banking sessions and user logins for services of all kinds on the web.

 By enabling the Barracuda Web Security Gateway to decrypt, inspect and re-encrypt web traffic at the URL level, administrators have fine grained control over the use of web-based applications.
 This allows administrators to choose to block certain portions of web based applications such as Facebook Chat and Facebook Sharing, while enabling other portions, such as the rest of Facebook.
 Since Facebook, Twitter, various search engines such as Google, and many web-based applications run over HTTPS, SSL Inspection is required for this level of monitoring and blocking.
-With this control the administrator can define what they deem permissible on their network and need not block all of Facebook, Twitter, Google Apps and other popular web-based applications.
+With this control the administrator can define what they deem permissible on their network and need not block all of Facebook, Twitter, G Suite and other popular web-based applications.

 Additionally, since block pages cannot always be served when just using HTTPS filtering, using SSL Inspection almost guarantees presentation of a block page when needed.

 With SSL Inspection, the content of a URL over HTTPS can be scanned.
 This allows the Barracuda Web Security Gateway to apply policies and detect malware and viruses at the URL level.